Ricks-Lab/ups-utils/README.md

 will be executed.
 With the *--list* option, the utility will list all available SNMP commands for the configured UPS.
 The *--logfile filename* option is used to specify a logfile, but is not implemented at this time.

+## ups-ls
+This utility lists most relevant parameters for installed and compatible UPSs listed in the config.json file.

 ## Under Development
 The utility currently supports:
 * APC UPS with AP9630 NMC